Easter Bunny Cake

 • Decorations – For this cake I used sliced strawberries, blueberries, and a bag of black decorating icing.

-Decorating a Bunny Cake
+Decorating the Bunny Cake

 Four pictures together showing how to decorate a bunny cake.
 One with just frosting, one with strawberries on the ears, one with blueberries on the bowtie, and one with frosting piped eyes and whiskers and a strawberry slice nose.